openziti/ziti/quickstart/aws.md

 # Quickstart - AWS

 This quickstart is a barebones guide to running a full developer environment in AWS.
 It is not fault-tolerant.
 If you require fault tolerance this guide is not for you.
 This guide also assumes you're at least familiar with AWS's console and cloud development.
-Feel free to replace any steps along the way you desire but these steps were tested at lesat a few times and hopefully whenever you're reading this, the steps are still valid.
+Feel free to replace any steps along the way you desire but these steps were tested at least a few times and hopefully whenever you're reading this, the steps are still valid.
 If not file an issue or shoot over to [Discourse](https://openziti.discourse.group/) and start a discussion.

 ## Setup a Server